 Transportation: We have two commercial in-country flights aboard Fokker twin-propeller aircraft.
 Most camera bags will fit in the overhead bins, but roller bags will not fit and must be checked.
 We have paid for extra weight allowances for your camera gear.
 When driving, we are in comfortable new minivans, with three guests to a van, plenty of room to stretch out.
 When off road and when out at the eagle families, we are in Toyota Land Cruisers, again 3 guests to a vehicle with plenty of room for you and your gear.
 The roads can range from extremely bumpy dirt tracks to smooth paved highways.

 - Double occupancy lodging (Single available, just ask)

-- Photographic guiding and instruction from two pros
+- Photographic guiding and instruction from Andy and Marc

 What’s Not Included?

 Air travel to/from Ulaanbaatar Mongolia, passport and visa fees (if applicable), items of a personal nature such as laundry, alcoholic beverages.
 Medical Evacuation Insurance (required).
 Travel Medical and Trip Cancellation Insurance (optional, but recommended).
 Anything else specifically not listed as included.

 Your deposit of $4,000 will hold your place in this workshop.
 A second payment of $4,000 is due by January 1, 2019.
 The balance of $4,995 is due not later than July 1, 2019.
 All of our standard terms and conditions apply.